francescodc87/ipaPy2/README.md

 **2. MS2 data**

 If fragmentation data was acquired during the experiment, it can be included in the IPA annotation process.
-To do so, the data must be organized in a pandas dataframe containing the following columns:
+To do so, the data must be organized in a pandas dataframe containing the following columns, in this exact order:
 - **id**: an unique id for each feature for which the MS2 spectrum was acquired (same as in MS1)
-- **spectrum**: string containing the spectrum inforamtion in the following format 'mz1:Int1 mz2:Int2 mz3:Int3 ...'
+- **spectrum**: string containing the spectrum information in the following format 'mz1:Int1 mz2:Int2 mz3:Int3 ...'
-- **ev**: collision energy used to aquire the fragmentation spectrum
+- **ev**: collision energy used to acquire the fragmentation spectrum

 Below is reported an example: